cnguy/kayn/README.md

 **Feel free to make a PR regarding anything (even the smallest typo or inconsistency).**

-There are a few inconsistencies within this program that I don't know how to address since this is my first API wrapper and I'm still quite a big newbie.
+There are a few inconsistencies and weird things within this libary that I don't know how to address since this is my first API wrapper and I'm still quite a big newbie.

+For example, the two methods getChamp() and getChampion() are actually different.

 getChamp() targets the champ endpoint

 getChampion() targets the static endpoint

-I didn't want to attach getChampion() with 'static' in any way or form since I thought it looked kind of annoying.
+I didn't want to attach getChampion() with 'static' in any way or form since I thought it looked kind of annoying because then I would want to attach static to the other static methods as well (maybe that's better?).

 **Right now, the code is also quite messy and there is a lot of repeated code.** Function definitions are quite long because I include many aliases as well.
 I haven't thought of an elegant way to make a magic function that manages to work for every single endpoint request yet.